 It’s so true that your home environment and life’s experiences define who you are.
 Being the child of a foodie, who prepared vegan meals for her family before it was well known, has fashioned the way I eat and the meals I prepare for my family, friends and guests.

 Hi, I’m a musician from Phillip Island, Australia.
 I’m also a home cook, wife, mother of two adult children and an avid photographer.

 My love of plant based food began because of a decision my parents made before I was born.
 They became vegetarians so I, the unborn child, would be healthy.
 When I was little, my beloved mother grew a large vegetable garden surrounded with several fruit trees, a chicken pen and a roaming cow to keep our family fed, as money was scarce.
 She attended a French cooking school before getting married, so we dined sumptuously every evening with a main and a sweet on a carefully laid table.
 I learned how to cook from my mother’s patient instructions.
 During my teen years, we swapped our idyllic country lifestyle for owning a health food shop in Mullumbimby, New South Wales and later, living by the beach below the Byron Bay lighthouse.
 I still cooked by my mother’s side and served in the health food shop and café during the school holidays.
-Around this time, Mum changed our diet to vegan, excluding refined sugars, eggs and dairy products.
+Around this time, Mum changed our diet to completely plant-based, excluding refined sugars, eggs and dairy products.